-• Overview
+Overview

-Simon is an experienced litigator with an international practice.
-As well as being called to the Bar in England and Wales, he has been called to the Bar of the Eastern Caribbean Supreme Court in the territory of the British Virgin Islands.
-He has significant experience of dealing with international issues and heavyweight cases.
-He has attended court in The Bahamas, the Isle of Man and the British Virgin Islands, has appeared before the Court of Appeal of the Eastern Caribbean, has appeared in the Supreme Court and Court of Appeal in England, and has appeared twice in the Privy Council.
-He regularly deals with cases involving millions, and sometimes billions, of pounds.
-Simon appeared (unled) in the multi-billion pound Equitable Life litigation (one of the most contentious cases of the decade), has advised in proceedings in Antigua & Barbuda, and has acted in a stream of major high value disputes, including the huge BTA Bank litigation in the BVI and London (one of the largest cases of the year according to The Lawyer) and a number of high value and hotly contested disputes in Jersey.
-The value which he brings to clients is widely recognised: he is “a mighty intellect and brings piercing analysis and meticulous attention to detail to his work” (Legal 500), he “enjoys a stellar practice” (Chambers Global), “his mastery of complex factual background is hugely impressive” (Legal 500) and he is “a major boost to any legal team” (Chambers UK Bar).
+As well as being called to the Bar in England and Wales, Simon has been called to the Bar of the Eastern Caribbean Supreme Court in the territory of the British Virgin Islands.
+He has attended court in The Bahamas, the Isle of Man and the British Virgin Islands, he has appeared before the Court of Appeal of the Eastern Caribbean, he has appeared in the Supreme Court and Court of Appeal in England, and he has appeared twice in the Privy Council.
+Simon appeared (unled) in the multi-billion pound Equitable Life litigation (one of the most contentious cases of the decade) and has acted in a stream of major high value disputes, including the huge multi-billion dollar BTA Bank litigation in the BVI and London (one of the largest cases of the year according to The Lawyer), a long-running shareholder dispute following the setting aside for fraud of the $11 billion arbitration award in Process & Industrial Developments Ltd v Federal Republic of Nigeria, and a number of high value and hotly-contested disputes in the Cayman Islands, Antigua & Barbuda, the Isle of Man and Jersey.
+He has also appeared in high value international commercial arbitrations in Paris, London and Dubai.

-• Commercial Litigation
+Commercial Litigation

-Simon has substantial experience of acting in high value and heavyweight cases, usually with an international element and often involving foreign systems of law (whether within Europe or further afield).
+Simon has substantial experience of acting in high value and complex heavyweight cases, usually with an international element and often involving foreign systems of law (whether within Europe or further afield).

 His cases include the following: